krishnanlab/teaching/2019-spring_compbio/README.md

 ## Course Activities

-### Pre-class Assignments
+### Assignments
-For each topic, you will be assigned a paper after the topic's "lecture" class that you are required to read.
-The link to the PDF of the paper will be posted on this page next to the topic on the [Calendar](https://github.com/krishnanlab/teaching/tree/master/2019-spring_compbio#calendar) along with instructions on a specific analysis in the paper you should pay special attention to.
+For each topic, you will be given an assignment after the topic's "lecture" class that you are required to work on.
+Links to the assignment will be posted on this page next to the topic on the [Calendar](https://github.com/krishnanlab/teaching/tree/master/2019-spring_compbio#calendar) and specific instructions will be posted on Slack.

-You are required to turn-in a 1-page report containing the following:

-Critical and thorough analysis of a specific section/figure.
+Along with the assignment, you are required to turn-in a 1-page report of that week's paper containing a critical and thorough analysis of a specific section/figure with thefollowing four sections:
-It should contain the following four sections:
 1. _Data_
     - What data did they use to perform the analysis presented in the figure?
     - Where did each piece of data come from?